hamoid/long-hugo-doc/README.md

 browser and you will see the change already there.

-This means that keeping the site open on a second monitor (or another half of your current monitor), allows you to see exactly what your content looks like without even leaving your text editor.
+This means that keeping the site open on a second monitor (or another half of your current monitor) allows you to see exactly what your content looks like without even leaving your text editor.

-## Disabling livereload
+## Disabling LiveReload

-Live reload accomplishes this by injecting javascript into the pages it creates that creates a web socket client to the hugo web socket server.
+LiveReload works by injecting JavaScript into the pages it creates that creates a web socket client to the hugo web socket server.

 Awesome for development, but not something you would want to do in production.
-Since many people use `hugo server --watch` in production to instantly display any updated content, we’ve made it easy to disable the live reload functionality.
+Since many people use `hugo server --watch` in production to instantly display any updated content, we’ve made it easy to disable the LiveReload functionality.

-    hugo server --watch --disableLiveReload
+    $ hugo server --watch --disableLiveReload

 <a name="extras.menus.md"></a>